 Registered in England and Wales as an Investment Company Number 2902424

-In this webcast, Adrian Lim gives an update on a wide range of subjects including performance, the twenty largest investments and the outlook for the Trust.
+In this webcast Adrian Lim gives an update on a range of subjects including performance, sector breakdown, political environment, twenty largest investments and an outlook for the Trust.

 Source: Monthly Factsheet Aberdeen Asset Managers Limited